The Monadnock Essay Collection Prize

 Areas of Fog by Will Dowd of Braintree, Massachusetts

-The judge for the 2016 Monadnock Essay Collection Prize was Alice B. Fogel the current New Hampshire Poet Laureate and award-winning author, poet, and teacher.
+The judge for the first Monadnock Essay Collection Prize was Alice B. Fogel the current New Hampshire Poet Laureate and award-winning author, poet, and teacher.

 Alice B. Fogel has taught writing, poetry, and publishing at many colleges as well as workshops in the area.
 She has published numerous titles including her most recent: Interval: Poems Based on Bach’s Goldberg Variations which won the Nicholas Schaffner Award for Music in Literature is forthcoming from Schaffner Press.
 Her poetry collection Be That Empty published through Harbor Mountain Press was #8 on the 2008 National Poetry Society’s bestseller list.
 You can visit her website here.